 - Black-owned firms are twice as likely to experience loan rejections.

-- Under 47% of black-owned company financing applications are approved.
+- Under 47% of the black-owned companies, financing applications are approved.

 - Only 16% of small business loans are received by women-owned small businesses, even though 30% of small businesses are owned by women.